 The vaccine is approved for adults ages 18 and older.
 The vaccine is given as a shot in a muscle in your upper arm.

 In most cases, the mRNA COVID-19 vaccine (Pfizer or Moderna) is preferred over the J&J vaccine for both the first vaccination and boosters.
 Talk with your healthcare provider to learn more.

 Adults should preferably receive 2 doses of the vaccine initially.
 People with a weak immune system may need an extra dose.
 A booster is advised several weeks after.
 Booster advice may change depending on data about COVID-19 variants.
 Follow your healthcare provider's instructions about your risk and when to return for your booster.

 The viral vector vaccine does not use live, dead, or weak COVID-19 virus.

 The vaccine will not make you sick with another virus.

-Side effects of the vaccine mean your immune system is working, not that you have the virus.
+Side effects of the vaccine such as body aches and fever mean your immune system is working.
+It does not mean that you have the virus.

 What does the viral vector COVID-19 vaccine do?

 This COVID-19 vaccine has been shown to help prevent moderate to severe COVID-19 illness and the need for hospital care.
 If you get the virus after you get the vaccine, it may help your symptoms be milder.
 You are less likely to need time in the hospital.
 The COVID-19 vaccine may also help protect people around you from getting the infection.